sambit-giri/AstronomyCalc/README.md

     pip install git+https://github.com/sambit-giri/AstronomyCalc.git

+*Important Notes*:
+    * Python Version: This package requires Python version 3.8 or higher.
+    * Virtual Environment: Using a Python virtual environment is recommended to prevent conflicts with system software.
+You can create one using Anaconda or venv.
-The dependencies should be installed automatically during the installation process.
+    * The dependencies should be installed automatically during the installation process.
 The list of required packages can be found in the requirements.txt file present in the root directory.

 ### Tests